Highland Life logo

 Tips given directly to you do not count, but any paid through your pay packet do.

 Your employer can make deductions from your wages.
-See the TUC leaflets for more information on the rules on deductions.
+See the Rules for making deductions from your Pay for more information on the rules on deductions.

 Equal Opportunities